 The Hopkins Lab

-The Wildlife Ecotoxicology and Physiological Ecology Program at Virginia Tech includes a well-equipped analytical laboratory located on the main Virginia Tech campus in Latham Hall.
+The Wildlife Ecotoxicology and Physiological Ecology Program at Virginia Tech includes a well-equipped analytical laboratory located on the main Virginia Tech campus in Steger Hall.

 The laboratory makes up the core of our research facilities, but the other work sites, resources, and equipment described below allow a wide range of ecological and physiological investigations within the program.